 Other Tsoureki recipes

-Tsoureki is very popular all year round in Northern Greece.
+Tsoureki is very popular all year round in Northern Greece and families bake it all year round.

-Fancy a syrupy tsoureki?
-Yes, you heart right! chocolate tsoureki buns soaked in syrup!
+Fancy a chocolatey and syrupy tsoureki?
+Yes, you heard right!
+Delicious mini chocolate Tsoureki buns soaked in syrup!
 Absolutely delicious!
-Try my recipe for cocoa tsoureki with syrup and you won’t be disappointed.